elastic/integrations/packages/oracle_weblogic/docs/README.md

 ## Logs

-This integration is for Oracle Weblogic Admin Server logs.
+This integration is for Oracle Weblogic Admin Server and Managed Server logs.
 It includes the following datasets for receiving logs from a file:

 ### Admin Server logs